YanPetrov7/SelfAssessment/Skills/Programming.md

   - Large class/file: 🎓 known
   - Too many parameters: 🖐️ used
   - Pass-through parameters: 🎓 known
-  - Accumulate and fire: 👂 heard
+  - Accumulate and fire: k
   - Use switch/case: 🖐️ used
-  - Temporary field: 👂 heard
+  - Temporary field: k
   - Handle object as instances and hashes at the same time: 🎓 known
   - Use fields instead of arguments: 🖐️ used
   - Data clump: 👂 heard